Biometric reuse (accessible)

 BRC card holders

-Individuals whose cards are lost, stolen or damaged should still notify UKVI about their card at UK residence cards: Report a lost or stolen card - GOV.UK, as doing so will help to prevent identity enabled criminality.
-Ordinarily, most individuals who were issued a BRC will hold EU settled status (EUSS) which means they already have a UKVI account and an eVisa.
+People whose cards are lost, stolen or damaged should still notify UKVI about their card at UK residence cards: Report a lost or stolen card - GOV.UK, as doing so will help to prevent identity enabled criminality.
+Ordinarily, most people who were issued a BRC will hold EU settled status (EUSS) which means they already have a UKVI account and an eVisa.
 To access their account, they should either refer to the letter they received when they were notified that they were granted EUSS or go to View and prove your immigration status: get a share code - GOV.UK.

 Information about applying to the EU settlement scheme can be found at: Apply to the EU Settlement Scheme (settled and pre-settled status): Overview - GOV.UK